First-appearance JP bail hearings take place throughout Alberta:

 You can also get this information online:

-- the courtroom at the Provincial Court Hearing Office in which the file will be heard by video or teleconference
+- the courtroom at the Court of Justice Hearing Office in which the file will be heard by video or teleconference

 - the status of the bail hearing